 The Difference Between OLED and LED

 Although, just couple of letters are altered or added in their names, does not mean they are similar.
-Everything is different between them.
+Everything is different between OLED and LED.
 OLED stands for Organic Light-Emitting Diode.
 “Organic” refers to the carbon film before the glass screen.
 When an electric current is passed through, OLED panels omit their own light.

 In LCD, cells require an external light source, like a huge backlight for brightness.
 This backlight is what makes the distinction in these technologies.
 A traditional LCD screen has a backlight called a cold-cathode fluorescent light also called as CCFL.
 It is uniform across the entire back of screen.
 This means that irrespective of the image being black or white, it is being illuminated by same brightness across the panel.

 Engineers at major tech-giants like Samsung and Sony introduced a new technology for backlight, which was basically an array of LEDs.
 So, for portions of the screen where the picture is black, those respective LEDs won’t be turned on.
 This makes black portion of the picture appear blacker.